mpchadwick/mpchadwick.github.io/_posts/2017-10-24-getting-the-php-fpm-status-from-the-command-line.md

 ---
 layout: blog-single
-title:  Getting The php-fpm Status From The Command Line
+title:  Getting The PHP-FPM Status From The Command Line
-description: You can't curl php-fpm directly because it doesn't use HTTP.
+description: You can't curl PHP-FPM directly because it doesn't use HTTP.
 Here I outline how you _can_ talk directly to PHP-FPM.
 date: October 24, 2017
 image:
 tags: [Shell, Tools, PHP]